 Sugar alcohols are only partially absorbed by your body.
 What doesn’t get taken up by your small intestine gets sent to your large intestine.

-Here’s where things can get a little dicey — some sugar alcohols are fermented in the large intestine by your bacteria.
-If you eat a large amount of sugar alcohols or the wrong type, you can end up with a lot of gas and digestive discomfort[*].
+Some sugar alcohols are fermented in the large intestine by bacteria.
+If you eat a large amount of sugar alcohols, you can end up with a lot of gas, digestive discomfort, or even experience laxative effects[*].

-Everyone’s body will respond differently to sugar alcohols, but it seems as though maltitol, isomalt, and sorbitol are the biggest offenders.
+Everyone’s body will respond differently to sugar alcohols, but it seems as though maltitol, isomalt, and sorbitol can be the most problematic.
 All three of these sugar alcohols have been found to cause significant diarrhea and gas[*][*].

-Poor absorption of compounds like sugar alcohols in the large intestine can disrupt normal water and electrolyte absorption.
-This causes an increase in water being held in the colon and ultimately leads to diarrhea.
+Poor absorption of compounds like sugar alcohols in the large intestine can disrupt normal water and electrolyte absorption, ultimately leading to diarrhea.

-The fermentation of excessive amounts of sugar alcohols also contributes to the digestive discomfort with gas, cramping and bloating[*].
+The fermentation of excessive amounts of sugar alcohols also contributes to creating excessive gas, cramping, and bloating[*].

 Erythritol is one sugar alcohol that doesn’t seem to cause much digestive discomfort.
-The majority of the erythritol you consume actually gets absorbed by your small intestine, and never makes it to the large intestine.
-In fact, only about 10% of erythritol goes on to the large intestine[*].
+The majority of the erythritol you consume actually gets absorbed by your small intestine, and never makes it to the large intestine[*].

 Once absorbed, the majority of erythritol remains unmetabolized by your body and gets excreted in your urine.
 And that small amount that does make it to your large intestine doesn’t get fermented by your gut bugs[*].